idena-network/idena-docs/docs/iip/iip-3.md

 ### Security Considerations

 The security of forks and oracle votings (oracle votings may be tied to governance or fund management, i.e. polls regarding protocol changes and oracle locks respectively) is increased by eliminating the possibility of pools undelegating their identities or re-inviting themselves with different addresses and manipulating the outcome of a voting.
-This would also prevent a potential bad actor trying to gather up a significant number of identities and perform the same form of attack.
+This would also prevent a potential bad actor from trying to gather up a significant number of identities and perform the same form of attack.